Razen04/GateQuest/SUPABASE_GUIDE.md

 This section is for project maintainers.

+> Never delete any migration as it acts as a history.
+If done any mistake then revert previous migration using a new migration but never delete that old migration.

 1. Review and merge the contributor's Pull Request containing the new migration file.
 2. Pull the latest changes to your local `main` branch.
 3. Link the CLI to the **Staging** project and push the new migrations.